Super Bowl Prop Bets

-Super Bowl 56 is set for Sunday, February 13, 2022 and for Pennsylvania sportsbooks, the NFL’s Championship Game will bring myriad prop bet opportunities.
+Super Bowl 57 is set for Sunday, Feb.
+12, 2023, and for Pennsylvania sportsbooks, the NFL’s championship game will bring myriad prop bets.
 There are betting lines for just about everything involving and surrounding the Super Bowl at PA online sportsbooks.

 Not only can you bet on all of the usual NFL props, like rushing yards and TDs scored, Super Bowl props can include bets on the jersey number of the first TD scorer, “fat man props” and more.
 Read on to find out how you can get in on all the Super Bowl props action you want at legal PA online betting sites.

 Best prop betting sites for Super Bowl 57

 Most Super Bowl player and team props at PA online sportsbooks involve betting an over/under on game stats.
 Super Bowl player props obviously surround player stats while Super Bowl team props involve team totals.

 Check the feed below for live prop odds for Super Bowl 57.
 Use the search bar to find props for either team or any player.
 Click on any odds to claim your bonus and get started.

 In Pennsylvania, prop bets are only permitted on actions that take place within the bounds of the playing field.
 That means no betting on what color Gatorade will be poured over the winning coach post-game or the length of National Anthem, though some states will offer those markets.
 However, you can bet on the pre-game coin toss in PA.